Maple Syrup is One of Minnesota's Sweetest Commodities!

 Sweet Maple Trees

 All trees make sap, but not all sap is sweet!
 Different kinds of maple trees can be used.
-But in Minnesota, four kinds of maple trees are the main ones used to make the sweet sap that’s good for syrup.
+But in Minnesota, four kinds of maple trees are the main ones used to make the sweet sap that is good for syrup.

 Sugar Maple